-Whether you like it for the taste, the steady energy or the magical antimicrobal characteristics, there’s no need to fear coconut oil!
+Whether you like it for the taste, the steady energy or the magical anti-microbial characteristics, there’s no need to fear coconut oil!
 Try it on your next training run or ride— you won’t be disappointed.

 When making smoothies, blend coconut oil with the liquid ingredients on the highest setting prior to adding everything else.
-Especially if you’re using a high-performance mixer, such as a Vitamix, this will liquefy the coconut oil and give you a nice creamy texture.
+Especially if you’re using a high-performance mixer, such as a Vitamix, this will liquify the coconut oil and give you a nice creamy texture.

 Virgin coconut oil can be used for most mid-temperature cooking, but it is not suitable for high-temperature cooking since it has a relatively low smoke point of about 350 degrees F (171 C).
-It does, however, have a very low freezing point — which means Enduro Bites do great in backcountry backpacks or fresh out of the freezer on hot days.
+It does, however, have a very low freezing point — which means Enduro Bites do great in backcountry backpacks and fresh out of the freezer on hot days.
 They’ll always be soft and chewy!

 Not all coconut oils are created equal.
-Beware of hydrogenated versions, since the process produces a trans-fat.
-Trans-fats have been associated with heart disease because they increase LDL (bad) cholesterol and hinder the body’s ability to utilize (good) HDL.
+Beware of hydrogenated versions because the process produces a trans-fat.
+Trans-fats have been associated with heart disease as they increase LDL (bad) cholesterol and hinder the body’s ability to utilize (good) HDL.